maxmind/minfraud-api-ruby/README.md

 # Raised if minFraud returns an error, or if there is an HTTP error
 class ServerError < BaseError; end

+# Raised if assigned value does not belong to enum list
+class NotEnumValueError < BaseError; end
 ```

 ## Contributing